 Every employee in history who has been convicted of theft, embezzlement, or other crime was hired as a trusted employee.
 This policy has nothing to do with trust.
 An Attorney General’s office recently terminated the employment of an employee, licensed to practice law, who was accused in connection to a pornography violation.
 Until this was brought to light, this lawyer was considered a trusted employee above reproach.

 Are passwords inadvertently shared?
 Probably.
 Does that make it right or smart?
 No.

 Password sharing creates accountability and non-repudiation issues as User A, connected to the network with the credentials of User B, can access User B’s data and applications; send emails in their name, etc…

-However, despite the education users continue to share credentials as there is no consequence on their own access to the network.
+Educating users about the dangers and consequences of password sharing is a step in the right direction.
+However, despite the education and numerous user security awareness programs, employees continue to share as there is no consequence on their own access to the network.

 So what’s the strongest way to help bolster IT security and an inadequate password management policy?

 UserLock mitigates the risk by making shared logins virtually impossible to use.